TorSalve/jamborette-hjemmeside/pages/en/programme.md

 Patrol-wise registration is required and you must be at least 11 years old to participate in the hike.
 The hike is approx. 25 km long.

 # Future Festival
 Thursday is earmarked for a very special event - a FUTURE FESTIVAL.
 Together, we must give the camp's children and young people a set of skills to face the future.
 The themes: creativity, communication, sustainable food, problem solving and teamwork form the starting point for today's programme.
+Read more [here](/en/future-festival).

 # Campfire
 The campfire is the starting point and the end of the camp.
 Take your friends by the arm and participate in our joint start and finish of the Jamborette 2024!
 We must sing, laugh, shout and create the best atmosphere together.